pvoo/bigquery-mcp/README.md

 **MCP Connection Issues:**
 - Ensure absolute paths in MCP config
 - Test server manually: `make run`
-- Check environment variables are set correctly
+- Check that project and location environment variables or args are set correctly

 **Performance Issues:**
 - Use `{"detailed": false}` for faster responses